 In her collaborations with stage directors, writers, dancers, visual artists, designers and other musicians she explores the boarders of disciplines and genres.Among these : Nicola Hepp, Horst Rickels, Oscar Hahn, Miranda Lakerveld, Micha Hamel, Henk van der Waal, Mehmet Polat, Kristjan Martinson, Michal Tsalka.

 Nasopoulou is curating concert series of contemporary music and organizing workshops for professional composers.
 She was modeling and running the workshop series ‘De componist’ (2006-2009) in the historical Huize Gaudeamus (former Walter Maas Huis).

-Since 2016 she is coordinating the Composer’s Treat Residency in Buitenwerkplaats in Starnmeerdijk.
+Since 2016 she is coordinating the residency Composer’s Treat, hosted by Cultureland non profit organization in Buitenwerkplaats, Starnmeerdijk.